iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - Users interpreting an “estimate” as **diagnosis** or medical advice.
 - “Claims creep” via UI wording (labels, thresholds, alerts, or “normal/abnormal” language).
 - Confusion about **what a number represents** (AI estimate vs device reading vs manual entry).
+- Privacy claims not matching the implementation (e.g., accidentally persisting AI outputs, or accidentally logging camera media).
 - Unstable capture conditions (lighting/motion/device variability) producing misleading outputs.

 **Artifacts I produced (what existed in the project)**
+- **Claims boundary record**
+  - Intended use: wellness/informational
-- **Claims boundary record**: intended use (wellness/informational) + explicit “not for diagnosis/treatment” + prohibited wording/UI patterns.
+  - Explicit “not for diagnosis/treatment”
+  - Prohibited wording/UI patterns and “what users should not do with it”
-- **AI feature card (one-pager)**:
+- **AI feature card (one-pager)**
   - Inputs/outputs, limitations, supported OS/device range
   - Platform behavior differences (**iOS session-only** vs **Android stored+synced**)
-  - “Cannot estimate” rules and user guidance
+  - “Cannot estimate” rules (when the app must refuse to show a number) + user guidance
+  - A simple “data handling summary” (camera media never stored; iOS AI results not retained; Android numeric results retained with labels)
-- **UX copy + labeling review pack**: screen text, help text, disclaimers, and “what to do next” guidance.
+- **UX copy + labeling review pack**
+  - Screen text, help text, disclaimers, and “what to do next” guidance (especially for users with symptoms)
-- **Test scenarios for safety and interpretation**:
+- **Test scenarios for safety and interpretation**
-  - Confirm no camera media upload/storage
+  - Confirm **no camera media upload/storage**
-  - Confirm iOS AI results are not persisted or graphed
+  - Confirm iOS AI results are **not persisted** and **excluded from trend graphs**
-  - Confirm Android history entries show **AI/Device/Manual** source labels and (for device readings) the **device model**
+  - Confirm Android history entries show **AI / Device / Manual** source labels and (for device readings) the **device model**
-  - Confirm per-item deletion behavior matches platform expectations
+  - Confirm per-item deletion behavior aligns with platform expectations (e.g., deleting a saved measurement removes it consistently)

 **Controls I enforced (how governance showed up)**
 - **Provenance + clarity by design**
-  - Android: every saved measurement clearly states source (**AI / Device / Manual**) and device details where applicable.
+  - Android: every saved measurement states source (**AI / Device / Manual**) and shows device details where applicable.
-  - iOS: the user experience reinforces “session-only” (no history entries, no trending of AI).
+  - iOS: AI is visually “session-only” (no history entry, no trending of AI).
+  - Both platforms: graphs/history separate **Device vs Manual** clearly, so users don’t mix sources by accident.
 - **Safe failure behavior**
-  - If conditions are poor, the app returns **“Cannot estimate right now” + actionable guidance** (e.g., lighting, stillness, camera position) instead of a misleading number.
+  - If conditions are poor, the app returns **“Cannot estimate right now” + actionable guidance** (lighting, stillness, camera position) instead of a misleading number.
 - **Change gating**
   - Any change to AI outputs, labels, storage/sync behavior, or user messaging required a logged decision + test evidence before release.